arduino/docs-content/content/arduino-cloud/02.hardware/03.lora/lora.md

 If you have an Arduino PRO Gateway, you will need to register it, using the [manager for Linux devices](https://app.arduino.cc/devices).

-You can visit the [Activate an Arduino Pro Gateway with IoT Cloud](https://support.arduino.cc/hc/en-us/articles/4407770369042-Activate-an-Arduino-Pro-Gateway-with-IoT-Cloud ) article for more details.
+You can visit the [Activate an Arduino Pro Gateway with Arduino Cloud](https://support.arduino.cc/hc/en-us/articles/4407770369042-Activate-an-Arduino-Pro-Gateway-with-IoT-Cloud ) article for more details.

 ###  Migrate Existing Gateway